jetstack/kube-oidc-proxy/README.md

 ![kube-oidc-proxy request flow](/img/kube-oidc-proxy.png)

 ## Quickstart
-This quickstart demo will assume you have a Kubernetes cluster with OIDC authentication unavailable as well as an OIDC client created with your chosen provider.
+This quickstart demo will assume you have a Kubernetes cluster without OIDC authentication, as well as an OIDC client created with your chosen provider.
 We will be using a Service with type `LoadBalancer` to expose it to the outside world.
 This can be changed depending on what is available and what suites your set up best.